mpounsett/3-DNS-Protocol/DNS3-RR-Protocol.md

 Syntax: POST /domains/{domain}/cds

-A DS record based on the CDS record in the child zone file will be inserted into the registry and the parent zone file upon the successful completion of such request.
-If there are multiple CDS records in the CDS RRset, multiple DS records will be added.
+A DS record based on the CDS record in the child zone file will be inserted into the Registry and the parent zone file upon the successful completion of such request.
+If there are multiple CDS records in the CDS RRSET, multiple DS records will be added.

 Either the CDS/CDNSKEY or the DNSKEY can be used to create the DS record.